 Microsoft will stop providing security patches and updates to Windows XP SP3.
 The OS will be dead in the water, and with no support from Microsoft, it will become an open playground for hackers and malware pushers.
 Microsoft is very likely to even stop pushing updates to its security software Microsoft Security Essentials, which is being run on Windows XP.
 Will other antivirus software too, do the same?
 Who knows if they would want to take up the challenge of solely protecting an unsupported operating system – although some of them have said that they would continue to support their security software on Windows XP.

 After the end-of-support, attackers could try and reverse engineer security updates to identify any other vulnerabilities that exist in Windows XP.
-Attackers could then have the advantage knowing very well that any exploits code they develop, will not be patched by Microsoft.
+Attackers could then have the advantage of knowing very well that any exploits code they develop, will not be patched by Microsoft.
 This could even spark a frenzy among malware writers & hackers – all wanting to compromise Windows XP systems.
-Zero-days exploits could then remain effective for even months, before some 3rd-party software decided to patch them.
+Zero-days exploits could then remain effective for even months before some 3rd-party software decided to patch them.